-The Child Life Specialist Program educates students with the knowledge and experience to improve the lives of children and families facing traumatic events.
+The Health and Human Services major with a concentration in Human Services educates students with the knowledge and experience to improve the lives of children and families facing traumatic events.

-The undergraduate major in Child Life prepares students to become trained professionals with expertise in helping children and families overcome life's most challenging events.
+The undergraduate major in Health and Human Services with a concentration in Human Services prepares students to become trained professionals with expertise in helping children and families overcome life's most challenging events.

 Students will be provided a strong background in child development and family systems to promote effective coping through play, preparation, education and self-expression activities.
 Child life specialists will provide emotional support for children and their families, and encourage development of children facing a broad range of challenging experiences, particularly those related to healthcare and hospitalization.

 Through coursework and internship experiences, students will learn to meet the emotional, developmental and cultural needs of each child and family, foster partnerships with doctors, nurses, social workers and other healthcare professionals and serve as advocates for family centered care.

 The Child Life Specialist Program at University of Michigan-Dearborn is designed to educate students in the areas of knowledge and skills in the child life profession, as well as prepare them for the Child Life Professional Certification Exam.

 Theoretical foundations of the program include basic concepts of human development and important concepts specific to child development such as attachment, personality, and play.
 Psychosocial foundations include stress and coping mechanisms, as well as dealing with separation and loss.
 Additionally, a wide range of applied areas of study relevant to training in early child life include therapeutic play, crisis intervention, counseling skills, and techniques for working with families.